Koha-Community/kohadocs/source/patrons.rst

    |image427|

 -  Patron passwords are not recoverable.
-The stars show on the patron detail next to the Password label are always there even if a password isn't set.
+The stars show on the patron detail next to the password label are always there even if a password isn't set.
 If a patron forgets their password the only option is to reset their password.
 To change the patron's password, click the 'Change password' button.

    |image428|

-   -  Koha cannot display existing passwords.
+   -  Koha cannot display existing passwords as they are encrypted in the database.
 Leave the field blank to leave password unchanged.

    -  This form can automatically generate a random password if you click the link labeled "Click to fill with a randomly generated